transcript-game/gm_8bit/docs/steam-voice-protocol.md

 ## Overview

 Steam uses a proprietary voice packet format to transmit Opus-encoded audio over the Source Engine network protocol.
-This format wraps Opus frames with metadata including player identification, checksums, and operation codes.
+This format wraps Opus frames with metadata including player identification, checksums, and operation codes. gm_8bit now forwards these packets without decoding them; the details below are provided for downstream consumers that want to parse the relayed data.

 ## Packet Structure